pacmessica/Github-Repo-Watcher/README.md

     export GITHUB_TOKEN=your_github_token

-Type `source .env` for each terminal you are using.
+Type `source .env` for each terminal you are using (Note: you may need to restart the server).

 To get a github token, follow the instructions [here](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).